gladiusjs/gladius-core/README.md

             git clone git://github.com/gladiusjs/gladius-core.git

-4. Link `jake` into the project directory.
-Do this from inside the new working copy you just cloned.
-Note that on some platforms you may need to do this as superuser.

-            npm link jake

-5. Run `jake` in the project directory.
+4. Run `jake` in the project directory.
 You should see the following output:

             jake lint       # lint code
             jake build      # compile code